28 February 2019

 “I loved that movie!”
 Erin said in her high-pitched voice.
 She calmed down and said, “And the book.
 I always wanted to hike the Appalachian Trail.”

-Erin spent her ample vacation time traveling the world with focused itineraries so that everyone on her Facebook feed would know she had an adventure.
-When home, she hosted a huge block party after every year’s Pride parade, the one that passed my balcony and followed the equally sized but much more tame St. Paddy parade, and she dreamed of retiring from her architecture firm and setting up her own shop on some Carribbean island – any one, just as long as they still had beer.
-I don’t think she had a safe word.
-Despite her diet, Erin was an avid hiker, and she lived in Hillcrest so she could huff and puff Balboa’s five miles of single-track trails during lunch breaks.
+Despite her diet and smoking, Erin was an avid hiker.
+Like a lot of us who lived near Balboa Park, she lived and worked in Hillcrest, in part, so she could quickly immerse in nature and huff and puff Balboa’s five miles, a forested oasis in an otherwise concrete jungle.
 She hoped to meet a man who wanted to settle down.
 I joked that she was in the wrong neighborhood and attended the wrong parties.
-Her Pride party brought in a hundred gay guys in better shape than any of us – a commedian in the 1990’s said he didn’t want to be gay, but he wanted to be in gay shape, because apparently it took a lot of muscle to suck dick.
-At my parties, most of my friends were happily married.
-In Hillcrest, the biggest compliment she’d get was from cross dressing men who liked her shoes, and who also had no safe word.
+Her Pride party brought in a hundred gay guys in better shape than any of us – a commedian in the 1990’s said he didn’t want to be gay, but he wanted to be in gay shape, because apparently it took a lot of muscle to suck dick (gay competition was fierce and somewhat superficial, and without kids many had time to frequent gyms).
+At my parties, most of my friends were happily married and of no interest to singles of any persuasion.
+In Hillcrest, the biggest compliment Erin would get was from cross dressing men who liked her shoes; when we were together, those same men would comment on my shoe size and seem disappointed that I didn’t banter with them about it.

-She dropped her cigarette into a Sierra Nevada bottle half full of luke-warm beer and cigarette butts.
+Erin dropped her cigarette into a Sierra Nevada bottle half full of luke-warm beer and cigarette butts.
 It sizzled and extinguished.
 The smell waifed out and made me slightly nauseous – it’s funny how you notice those things when you’re not drinking heavily but your friends still are.
 John put his out and lit another.
 Erin’s a finger width shorter than John, a bit heavier than average, and can out-swim me.
 I don’t get it.

 Erin fished another beer from the cooler and asked me, “Who was that guy playing your grandfather in the new Scorcese movie?
 The one who called you when they were filming?”